AbdullahHendy/live-translation/README.md

 - **Missed Translation Context**: Address potential issues with missing context during translation.
 Consider implementing context management to ensure translations are coherent and make use of preceding information.
 - **Code Formatting**: Ensure consistent code formatting across the entire project using tools like `black` or `autopep8` to follow PEP-8 standards and make the code more readable.
 - **Unit Testing**: Add unit tests for various components, including the audio capture, transcription, and translation modules, to improve test coverage and ensure system stability.
-- **Runtime Flags for Config**: Refactor the current configuration system.
-Instead of hardcoding options in a config file, move them to runtime flags for greater flexibility.
-This will allow users to specify parameters dynamically when running the program.
 - **Logging**: Integrate detailed logging to track system activity, errors, and performance metrics.
 This will help with debugging, monitoring, and maintaining the application in production environments.